timofruehwirth/howto/howto_figma/howto_figma.md

 # HowTo Figma [^1]

-Target group: readers interested in (collaborative) UI (unser interface, website) design, with or without prior knowledge in UI design
+Target group: readers who want to learn about (collaborative) UI (user interface, website) design, with or without prior knowledge in UI design

 Contents: introducing Figma as a tool for UI design, exemplified by designing - step by step - a simple UI for a (fictional) digital-edition project